LibertyGlobal-CoderDojo/LibertyGlobal-CoderDojo.github.io/README.md

 ## How to use

-### Add a project
+### Add a page

  - Place an image in `/img/posts/`
- - Create posts to display your projects.
+ - Create posts to display your projects or events.
 Use the follow as an example:

 ```txt
 ---